Earth Day is going digital. You can be a part of it here.

 …A time (morning, afternoon, or evening)

-…The main point of contact (this can be a general email like [email protected])
+…The main point of contact (this can be a general email like earthday2020[your city]@gmail.com)

 …and the major details that people should know.
-Once you have those, register the event on the Earth Day map.
+Once you have those, register the event on the Earth Day map and calendar.
 If you have to make any edits later, email [email protected] with the changes.

 More than one billion people participated in the last Earth Day.
 So don’t worry — you have an audience out there.
 Let them know they can participate by sending the message on a few platforms:

-1. Post general events on the Earth Day Map.
-For climate actions, post them on the EARTHRISE Map.
+1. Post events on the Earth Day map and calendar.
 The first place where people go to find an Earth Day event is earthday.org.
 Make sure that yours is there.

 2. Share within your network.
 Post to every social media account and ask your other organizers to do the same.
 When someone agrees to come, ask them to invite your friends!
 You don’t have to call to invite every attendee.
 Ask your attendees to do it for you.